Ternary quadratic forms representing a given arithmetic progression: Existence of almost (k,l) -universal forms

 We are interested in almost $(p,\ell)$-universality and we have $p\nmid\ell$, so we need to show that $Q$ locally represents all elements of the corresponding arithmetic progression and that there are no spinor exceptions.

 The local representation is no problem at $\bR$ and at the isotropic places, so we need to check it only at the anisotropic place $p$.
-It suffices to show that the binary form $x^2+qy^2$ with $p\nmid q$ represents all non-zero classes modulo $p$.
-If $q$ is a quadratic non-residue mod $p$, then $qy^2$ represents all the non-residues and $x^2$ represents all the residues.
-If $q$ is a quadratic residue, then $x^2+qy^2$ represents the same elements mod $p$ as $x^2+y^2$.
-But the latter form represents (over $\bZ$) all the primes $\equiv 1\Pmod 4$, which cover all the classes mod $p$.
+It suffices to show that the binary form $ax^2+by^2$ with $p\nmid q$ represents all non-zero classes modulo $p$.
+As $a$ is invertible modulo $p$, let $e\equiv ba^{-1}\Pmod p$; it then suffices to show that $x^2+ey^2$ represents all non-zero classes modulo $p$.

+If $e$ is a quadratic non-residue modulo $p$, then $ey^2$ represents all the non-residues and $x^2$ represents all the residues.
+If $e$ is a quadratic residue, then $x^2+ey^2$ represents the same elements modulo $p$ as $x^2+y^2$.
+But the latter form represents (over $\bZ$) all the primes $\equiv 1\Pmod 4$, which cover all the non-zero classes modulo $p$.

-Let us now consider the spinor exceptions, i.e., integers $a$ such that $Q$ does not represent the values of the quadratic sequence $ax^2$ for integers $x$; there are always only finitely many spinor exceptions (for an overview of their properties, see~\cite[pp.~351--352]{schulze-pillot_2000}).
+Let us now consider the spinor exceptions, i.e., integers $u$ such that $Q$ does not represent the values of the quadratic sequence $ux^2$ for integers $x$; there are always only finitely many spinor exceptions (for an overview of their properties, see~\cite[pp.~351--352]{schulze-pillot_2000}).
 In particular, a spinor exception can exist only if the genus of $Q$ breaks into an even number of spinor genera.
-However, a necessary condition for this to happen is that the determinant of $Q$ is not squarefree~\cite[Ch.~11, Theorem~1.3]{cassels_1978}, whereas in our case, the determinant $pq$ is squarefree.
+However, a necessary condition for this to happen is that the determinant of $Q$ is not squarefree~\cite[Ch.~11, Theorem~1.3]{cassels_1978}, whereas in our case, the determinant $abvp$ is squarefree.
 Alternatively, one can deduce the non-existence of spinor exceptions from the explicit results of Earnest, Hsia, and Hung~\cite{earnest_hsia_hung_1994}. \end{proof}

 We are now ready to prove Theorem~\ref{thm:main-almost}.